New Faces, Old Facades

 In addition to their own, all lovers of Georgetown have a favorite house (or several).
 Some are well known and others, not at all.

-For Riddell, one is “a white-painted brick firehouse” on the east side of N Street, close to Kesher Israel Synagogue.
+For Riddell, one is “a white-painted brick firehouse” on the east side of town on O Street.
 For Wolf, it is simple: “The rectory at St. John’s.
 It’s a lovely, large home with a warm front porch and open space on both sides.
 It has sentimental value for me.”

 Another good call on favorites comes from Zapatka, who says, “Without a doubt, the finest house in Georgetown is Tudor Place.
 Its setting and its classically composed garden elevation, complete with temple portico, make it a vision out of the English countryside.”

-There is one house missing.
+There is one house missing — because you cannot see it.
 Call it the most famous lost home of Georgetown.
 It is fitting to recall it this year, the 200th anniversary of “The Star-Spangled Banner.”

-“When I think about Georgetown homes, the one that comes most readily to mind – and is my favorite – is a house that no longer exists: the Francis Scott Key House that stood at 3516-18 M Street,” says Jerry McCoy.
-McCoy is special collections librarian at the Georgetown Public Library’s Peabody Room, which acts as Georgetown’s historical archives.
+“When I think about Georgetown homes, the one that comes most readily to mind — and is my favorite — is a house that no longer exists: the Francis Scott Key House that stood at 3516-18 M Street,” says Jerry McCoy, who is special collections librarian at the Georgetown Public Library’s Peabody Room, which acts as Georgetown’s historical archives.

 “Constructed in 1795 by Thomas Clark and occupied by Francis Scott Key and his family from 1808 to 1828, it was from this address that Key departed for Baltimore and into the pages of American history,” says McCoy.
 “The desire was there to save the structure, but it failed, and what remained of it was taken down in 1947.
 Had this home been preserved, visitors from all over the world would have made the pilgrimage to see where the man lived who penned ‘O’er the land of the free and the home of the brave.’ "